jvincze84/jvincze84.github.io/docs/Blog/2021/09/25/Install_Single_Node_Kubernetes_Cluster.md

 I always recommend to follow the official installation guide: [https://kubernetes.io/docs/setup/production-environment/container-runtimes](https://kubernetes.io/docs/setup/production-environment/container-runtimes)
 Everything is well docomented and easy to follow.

-Kubernetes will leave Docker support so we will user Containerd as container runtime.
+Kubernetes will leave Docker support so we will use Containerd as container runtime.

 !!! info
     Read more about Docker vs Kubernetes: [https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/)